 Once Upon a Time

 I have been around the internet for a long time — probably even longer then some of the classmates in Blogging 101 have been alive — lets put it this way, Internet Explorer did not exist, nor did any other graphical interface we have come to adore, you had to use a dial-up (yes, using your house telephone), and log into a Unix text based account and fire up programs like Lynx to surf the internet — if I had to put a date out there, lets say 20+ years, and before that Bulletin Board Systems (BBS).
 What is interesting, is that from the first moment we could connect digitally – communicating amongst strangers has been a common theme, and has driven much of what we see today.
-BBS Messages hopping between computers once or twice a day, to text based internet chat rooms, popular applications like ICQ and Yahoo Messengerthat allowed your to search for random people based on information in their profile, or location, more internet chat rooms, the desire to explore people has been as popular as exploring information, to tweeting our lives 150 characters at a time.
+BBS Messages hopping between computers once or twice a day, to text based chat rooms, the first MMORPGs such as TradeWars, popular applications like ICQ and Yahoo Messenger that allowed your to search for random people based on information in their profile, or location, more internet chat rooms, the desire to explore people has been as popular as exploring information, to tweeting our lives 150 characters at a time.
 This topic alone could be a Blogging Series, but lets move on.

 The Evolution of Blogging